 Everyone deserves to be heard, and this includes young people.
 Often their worries and issues can be overlooked and misunderstood.
-I work with young people, I recognise and understand that teenagers and adolescents experience emotional difficulties for a number of reasons.
+I work with young people, from age 7-18.
+I recognise and understand that teenagers and adolescents experience emotional difficulties for a number of reasons.
 It may be due to a change in their circumstances, such as parental divorce or separation, loss of a loved one, the pressure to 'do well', bullying, lack of confidence or just general confusion in their life.
 I am experienced in providing short and medium term therapy and have been a counsellor in numerous educational settings.

 Counselling can help by providing you with a safe space to talk with someone who is separate from the rest of your life; a place where you can work through your problems.
 You are free to talk about anything that is bothering you, there are no rules or limits.
 You can often feel unsure or confused about your feelings or worries, this is ok and in counselling I can help you to figure these things out.
 We work at your own speed, I am not there to 'fix you', judge you or force you to change.
 The work we do together is confidential, this means I will not share any details about what we say, unless you or someone else is at serious risk of harm.
 (This includes your parents or school.)